SQUlDSWAG/SQUlDSWAG/README.md

 i will be very hyperactive towards friends! i am generally sitting around mcyt hill but sometimes at the docks! lol i have A Life so i go inactive at times soorry~

 i'm a very joyful person so feel free to interact lala. however i may not be responsive sometimes i'll be insufferable its like a 50/50 lmaojf BUT Im Trying ok. hmu if You are mutuals witj me in another platform lets be ponyfriends #FriendshipIsMaguc

+i'm no doubt a fictionkin of squiddo so um. sourcemates interact or somethinf how do you do this socializing thing lmfaooodhfj